Sultana Yesmin

 Sultana Yesmin Boishakhi (সুলতানা ইয়াসমিন) (born 13 August 1989) is a Bangladeshi former cricketer who played as a wicket-keeper and right-handed batter.
-She appeared in seven One Day Internationals and one Twenty20 International for Bangladesh between 2011 and 2013.
+She appeared in seven One Day Internationals and one Twenty20 International for Bangladesh from 2011 to 2013.
 She played domestic cricket for Khulna Division.

 Early life and background

 Yesmin was born on 13 August 1989 in Bangladesh.

 Career

 ODI career

 Yesmin made her ODI debut against Ireland on 26 November 2011.

 T20I career

 Yesmin made her T20I debut against India on 5 April 2013.

 Asian games

 Yesmin was a member of the team that won a silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.